aspose-slides/Aspose.Slides-API-References/english/php-java/gifoptions/setdefaultdelay/_index.md

 ---
 title: setDefaultDelay
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 60
 url: /php-java/gifoptions/setdefaultdelay/
 ---

-## setDefaultDelay(int) method
+## setDefaultDelay(int value)  method

  Gets or sets default delay time [ms].
 This value will be used if ( ISlideShowTransition#getAdvanceAfterTime/ ISlideShowTransition#setAdvanceAfterTime(long)) is not set.
  The default value is 1000.